leburik-1/music-streaming-/README.md

   Tech stack

 django (python)
 postgresql for database
-java for networking
-redis as a caching Database
+java sockets for networking.sending the bytes of the music file through a socket connection. redis io as a caching Database.